ProteinsWebTeam/interpro7-api/README.md

 ## Interpro 7

-This is the firs prototype to create an API for the new version of Interpro.
+This is the first prototype to create an API for the new version of Interpro.

 The architecture of the URL it is defined as a set of endpoints that can be freely combined to describe filters for each of them.
 The initial set of point is: